sotetsuk/paicli/README.md

 ### 1. Ssh into a running container

-When you want to ssh into a running container, all you have to do is just type "pai ssh":
+When you want to ssh into a running container, all you have to do is just type `pai ssh`:

 ```
 $ pai ssh